-Survey participants might not want their names to be disclosed with sensitive information, and so you can let them know about the various data privacy and security measures your company takes.
+Survey participants might not want their names to be disclosed with sensitive information, so you can let them know about your company’s various data privacy and security measures.

 Here are why you should add a survey privacy disclaimer or ask consent questions.

 - It increases the credibility of researchers: Respondents will be willing to answer questions once they know their anonymity, privacy, and confidentiality.

 - Get more responses: Respondents are likelier to answer questions from a trustworthy organization, increasing the survey response rate.

 - Industry best practice: It is good to share with your survey participants that your survey tool and method adhere to various data privacy laws and regulations.